nicolasOyarce/rawg-game-library/README.md

 A web application built with **React, Vite, TypeScript, and Tailwind CSS** that allows users to search and view information about video games using the RAWG API.

+> [!IMPORTANT]
+> You can visit the page with the following url:https://rawg-game-library-qd7z3s3yf-nicolasoyarces-projects.vercel.app/

 ## 🚀 Technologies Used

 - **React + Vite**: Fast and efficient project setup.